yogi2103/yogi2103/README.md

 - Teaching Assistant at [Coding Ninjas](https://codingninjas.com) for Web Development which helped in my debugging skills and solved 900+ doubts in duration of 4 months and was among the best working TA's there.
 - Full stack Intern at [Eulogik](https://eulogik.com/) where I wrote technical documents and worked on different tech stacks and many frameworks such as Angular/ React etc and manily dealing with REST-APIs.
 - [Member of AWS Community at LPU](https://awscloudcommunitylpu.netlify.app/) - Conducted workshops & webinars on DevOps, Open Source, Cloud etc.

+### Honors & Awards 🏅
+- Received Rank 1 in Oncampus Hiring by Board Infinity for the SDE role (https://www.hackerrank.com/contests/board-infinity-hiring-challange/leaderboard) on Hackerrank.
+- Won the Blog writing Competition organized by Coding Ninjas and wrote around 30+ articles(https://www.codingninjas.com/blog/?s=yogesh+kumar) on their website about data structures and algorithms.

 :point_right:  You can read more about me at my [personal website](https://yogi2103.github.io/)